Ruy Lopez, Zaitsev Variation

-The Zaitsev Variation (also called the Flohr–Zaitsev Variation) was advocated by Igor Zaitsev, who was one of Anatoly Karpov's trainers for many years.
-A Karpov favourite, the Zaitsev remains one of the most important variations of the Ruy Lopez.
+The variation was advocated by Igor Zaitsev, who was one of grandmaster Anatoly Karpov's trainers for many years.
+Frequently played by Karpov, the Zaitsev remains one of the most important variations of the Ruy Lopez.
 With 9...Bb7 Black prepares to put more pressure on e4 following 10.d4 Re8.
 One drawback of this line is that White can force a draw by repetition with 11.Ng5 Rf8 12.Nf3.